💼 Client Portfolio Update

 - Income / distributions — Interest, dividends, capital-gain distributions, RMDs, or systematic withdrawals paid

-- Client goals / plan status (optional but preferred) — Progress toward funded-ratio, retirement target, education funding, or other planning milestones
+- Client goals / plan status (optional but preferred) — Progress toward funded-ratio, retirement target, education funding, charitable / philanthropic plan, IPS bands, or other planning milestones

-- Compliance context — Firm/jurisdiction (RIA, broker-dealer, bank trust), required disclosures, and any firm-mandated language
+- Compliance context — Firm/jurisdiction (RIA, broker-dealer, bank trust, hybrid), required disclosures, applicable Marketing-Rule conventions, Form CRS / ADV update status, any firm-mandated language

 Instructions